TerkaSlaninakova/terka-wiki/README.md

 # Introduction

-A place for me to put my thoughts and notes to.
-I'll be starting with notes regarding computer science but eventually plan to create and 'external brain' out of this following the footsteps of lovely people such as [Nikita](https://wiki.nikitavoloboev.xyz).
+A place for me to put my thoughts and notes to, mostly regarding data science and machine learning.
+I'm treating this mostly as a memory extension and notes-taking platform, I also put meta things here, such as time logs and personal learning roadmaps.

+## The live gitbook version is hosted at [terka.gitbook.io/wiki/](https://terka.gitbook.io/wiki/)